StarlingUAS/ProjectStarling/README.md

 Opening a ground control station (gcs) program such as QGroundControl and creating a comms link to `udp://localhost:14553` and `udp://10.42.0.1:14553` will allow local monitoring.

 A drone running the specified 64 bit debian/ubuntu iso can be added to the cluster.
 Identifying the ip address of the pi, the root enabled (possibly password disabled) username.
-Then from this directory run
+Then from this directory run (you wll need to neter local machine password to access the master node token)
 ```bash
 ./deployment/start_k3s_agent.sh <remote username> <remote ip address> <node name>
 ```